 Where Will the Money Go?

 If you’ve accumulated any savings on your own, you might be familiar with retirement accounts, savings accounts, investments, et cetera.
 Couples and families can save using the same instruments, though they may be shared.
 One of the most important differences, though, is that you’ll want to make sure access to these accounts is set up correctly.
 This can be done by making it a joint account or by adding someone as a signatory or beneficiary.
 This helps ensure that in case of unforeseen circumstances, both partners would be equally able to access things like emergency funds, retirement savings, health savings, etc.

 Here’s an area where partners can actually have an advantage!
 By saving together with someone else, even if it’s for separate goals, you have someone else who can monitor your progress and help you stick to your plan.
 You can keep the other person accountable, create rewards for certain milestones, find opportunities for saving, et cetera.

 Your finances will change much faster as a couple or family than they might on your own, as you have multiple people to consider.
 You may have children going through different stages of life, a partner going through a career change, health issues, et cetera.
 All that can really mess with your budget, which is why it’s important to talk about finances frequently and have regular meetings to incorporate changes.
 If your budget no longer reflects your family’s actual situation, it will cease to be useful, and you’ll probably give up.

 You don’t have to constantly watch spreadsheets and pinch pennies, though—letting money rule your every move also isn’t ideal!
 Ultimately, you have more important things to worry about, like the people in your life that you value and the things you want to accomplish.
 That’s why the Finmatex app was created—to give people freedom to not to spend that much time on finances.
-It’s available on Android and iOS, and we offer a 60-day free trial so you can use it to the fullest.
+It’s available on Android and iOS, and we offer a 1-week free trial so you can use it to the fullest.